openstack-archive/fuel-docs/pages/pre-install-guide/0050-network-overview.rst

 Routing recommendations
 ^^^^^^^^^^^^^^^^^^^^^^^

-Consider the following routing recommendationswhen you configure your
+Consider the following routing recommendations when you configure your
 network:

 -  Use the default routing via a router in the Public network